-- Role model, energetic, determined, positive, robust and resilient leadership, able to inspire confidence and respect, and exemplify high standards of conduct. - Adopt a flexible leadership style, able to move through visioning to implementation and collaboration/consultation to challenge as appropriate. - Build robust relationships both internally and externally. - Work effectively with other Leadership Team members with political awareness and sensitivity. - Support collective ownership of strategy, risks and delivery. - Address and deal effectively with difficult situations. - Implement best practice in change management and leadership. - Balance conflicting pressures and needs, including short and longer term trade-offs. - Demonstrate strong commitment to innovation and performance improvement. - Maintain an appropriate balance between the deeper financial aspects of the CFO Role and the need to develop and retain a broader focus on the environment and stakeholder expectations and needs. - Comply with the IFAC Code of Ethics for Professional Accountants, as implemented by local regulations and accountancy bodies, as well as other ethical standards that are applicable to them by reason of their professional status.
-The fundamental principles set out in the Code are integrity, objectivity, professional competence and due care, confidentiality, and professional behaviour.
-Impartiality is a further fundamental requirement of those operating in the public services.
+- Role model, energetic, determined, positive, robust and resilient leadership, able to inspire confidence and respect, and exemplify high standards of conduct. - Adopt a flexible leadership style, able to move through visioning to implementation and collaboration/consultation to challenge as appropriate. - Build robust relationships both internally and externally. - Work effectively with other Leadership Team members with political awareness and sensitivity. - Support collective ownership of strategy, risks and delivery. - Address and deal effectively with difficult situations. - Implement best practice in change management and leadership. - Balance conflicting pressures and needs, including short and longer term trade-offs. - Demonstrate strong commitment to innovation and performance improvement. - Maintain an appropriate balance between the deeper financial aspects of the CFO Role and the need to develop and retain a broader focus on the environment and stakeholder expectations and needs. - Comply with the IFAC Code of Ethics for Professional Accountants, as implemented by local regulations and accountancy bodies, as well as other ethical standards that are applicable to them by reason of their professional public services.